Is It OK To Leave Jackery Battery Plugged In?

 Leaving your Jackery battery plugged in is okay as long as you follow the correct procedures.
 Remember to avoid overcharging it, exposure to extreme temperatures, and store it correctly when not in use.
 By following these simple tips, you can enjoy your Jackery battery for a long time without worrying about damage or malfunctions.

-Recommended for you: What Can Damage A Portable Generator?
+Recommended for you: How Much Is A Good Portable Generator?

 Is It OK To Leave Jackery Battery Plugged In? – FAQs